ARRANGEMENT ESTABLISHING AN ALLIANCE

 RECOGNIZING that OSHA's Alliance Program provides for the establishment of cooperative relationships for purposes such as training and education, outreach and communication, and promoting a national dialogue on workplace safety and health;

 Intend to form an Alliance to achieve the following:

-The Participants intend to establish a collaborative relationship to provide Mexican Nationals in Michigan and Ohio and others information, guidance, and access to education and training resources to promote workers' rights in protecting their occupational safety and health, and to help them understand U.S. domestic law on the Occupational Safety and Health Act (OSH Act).
+The Participants intend to establish a collaborative relationship to provide Mexican nationals in Michigan, Ohio and others information, guidance, and access to education and training resources to promote workers' rights in protecting their occupational safety and health, and to help them understand U.S. domestic law on the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).

 Training and Education

 The Participants intend to work together to achieve the following training and education goals:

 - To develop training and education programs for Mexican workers and Mexican employers in Michigan, Ohio regarding workplace safety and health.

 - To develop training and education programs for Mexican workers and Mexican employers in Michigan, Ohio to promote understanding of workers' rights and responsibilities of employers under the OSH Act, including the use of the OSHA complaint process.

 The Participants intend to work together to achieve the following outreach and communication goals: